umputun/tg-spam/README.md

 Success!
 The new status is: DISABLED. /help
 ```

-**Important:** the privacy has to be disabled _before_ bot is added in the group.
+**Important:** the privacy has to be disabled _before_ bot is added to the group.
 If you did it after, just add remove bot from the group and add again.

 ## All Application Options